MaJoRX0/Tokyo-Downloader/README.md

   - **Most Downloaded**: Picks the most downloaded file.
   - **Latest**: Chooses the most recent file.
 - Uses **multi-threading** for faster processing.
-- Saves links in `links.txt` for IDM import.
+- Saves links as a linebreak separated list in `links.txt` for use with download managers (e.g. IDM).
 - Available as both an **executable file** and an **open-source Python script**.

 ## 📥 Installation